 The best family festival in the UK?
 We think so.
 Adventure together into a wonderland of the best outdoor theatre, music, comedy, literature and other curious creative escapades.
-With midnight feasts, pillow fights and the bonkers Tribal Tournament be sure to snap up a ticket fast.
+2017 was all about midnight feasts, pillow fights and the bonkers Tribal Tournament.
+Be sure to snap up a 2018 ticket fast.

 Step into Portmeirion’s sleepy cobbled streets, Italianate piazza, sandy shorelines and pastel-coloured buildings as it makes its annual transformation to play host to one of the most imaginative summer season events.
-Highlights at this, the festival’s sixth outing, come from The Flaming Lips, Adam Buxton’s BUG and a Sgt Pepper’s-themed carnival through the village.
+Highlights of last year’s festival came in the shape of The Flaming Lips, Adam Buxton’s BUG and a Sgt Pepper’s-themed carnival through the village.

 Formerly Ramsbottom Festival, the award-winning Head for the Hills returns for its eighth outing this September, with a musical line-up including The Bluetones, The Futureheads’ Barry Hyde, The Lovely Eggs, Stealing Sheep and plenty more – as well as exciting arts, theatre and activities programmes.